Free resources about the Armenia/Georgia Mission:

 - Armenia Yerevan Mission Moms and Friends (LDS) Group (3 members)

 *Simply click on a shirt design to view the details and submit an order.
-The designs on mission t-shirts may also be printed on other LDS mission gifts, including: Armenia Yerevan missionary aprons, Christmas stockings, ties, pillow cases, teddy bears and Christmas ornaments.
+The designs on mission t-shirts may also be printed on other LDS mission gifts, including: Armenia/Georgia missionary aprons, Christmas stockings, ties, pillow cases, teddy bears and Christmas ornaments.

-Here’s a list of current and past Mission Presidents of the Yerevan LDS Mission.
+Here’s a list of current and past Mission Presidents of the Armenia/Georgia LDS Mission.

 - 2016-2019, Allen B. Bostrom